On the fifth anniversary of Dilma Rousseff’s impeachment, the role foreign media played in propagandising for it still warrants further investigation.

 Maybe a fascist elected as president wasn’t the outcome they imagined, but with no tanks on the street, the 2016 coup was staged in the media, which late Brazilian journalist Paulo Henrique Amorim labeled, The 4th Power.
 Brazil is living with the deadly consequences now, and every journalist who endorsed, normalized and enabled a subversion of democracy, who went along with the narratives of right-wing regime change, holds a degree of culpability.

-Not only did their often brazen propaganda actually influence opinion within Brazil’s media classes, together they created a screen of editorial cover which stunted international solidarity for Rousseff and her centre-left government in their hour of need.
+Not only did their propaganda actually return to influence opinion within Brazil’s media classes, endlessly shared on social networks, together they created a screen of editorial cover which stunted international solidarity for Rousseff and her centre-left government in their hour of need.
 This was no unfortunate accident; it was an ethical and journalistic disgrace, with observers as actors.

 There is no “They wouldn’t know” on the reporters’ part, and this is not hindsight.
 Some people were paid to be wrong.